collinzurfluh1/EWU_GIT_CTF_LEVELS/README.md

 ## Your Mission

 Merge mergehelper3 into this branch.
-Use git status to find the merge commit hash
+Use git log to find the merge commit hash
 Use git revert -m 1 your_commit_hash
 Push